Best steam irons 2024 – 9 tried-and-tested models

 Its 400ml tank is easy to fill through a large opening and it’s quick to heat up.
 There’s a slider to adjust steam (up to 70g/min).
 And there are two buttons under your thumb, for water spray and steam shot (200g/min).
 The only other button is for self-cleaning.
 It didn’t glide especially well but the diamonds should make the soleplate durable.
 Constant steam levels are good, but not great.
 However, the steam shot is better and you can pump the button for vertical steam too.

-Ergonomically, we were impressed.
+Ergonomically, I was impressed.
 It's comfortable to hold and balances nicely on its heel.
 To store, there’s space to wrap the 3m cord around the bottom without it touching the hot soleplate.
-And we love the Safe-Store strip.
+And I love the Safe-Store strip.
 After you unplug, a strip on the side stays red until the iron is cool enough to store it safely.
 At this point the words SAFE STORE appear in red on black.
-It’s not the best iron we tested but it’s the best at this price.
+It’s not the best iron I tested but it’s the best at this price.

 How we test steam irons

 At Ideal Home we know how important it is to have hands-on experience with products before we recommend them to you, in line with our testing protocol.
-That's why we've tested every iron in this round-up extensively at our test facility before coming to the conclusion in this ranking.
+That's why I've tested every iron in this round-up extensively at our test facility before coming to the conclusion in this ranking.
+Some of the irons have also been tested at homes by other members of our team.

 That included testing them on shirts, linen, and bedsheets to check their credentials.
 We looked at how many passes it took each iron to blast through the worst creases, how ergonomic and powerful each iron was and subsequently how each would fare getting through an average household's laundry pile.